 - More than a quarter (28%) admitted to feeling overwhelmed by the level of advice available.

-WaterWipes were created by a concerned father looking for a better baby wipe after discovering his newborn suffered from diaper rash and sensitive skin.
+WaterWipes was created by a concerned father looking for a better baby wipe after discovering his newborn suffered from diaper rash and sensitive skin.